11.08.2021

 There are several important factors that affect the experience curve.
 The most important

 Of these is the effect of scale.
 It is based on the assumption that with mass production, fixed costs are spread over a larger number of units produced.
-As a result, the company strengthens its bargaining power with suppliers and customers and its market position.
+By doing so, the company strengthens its bargaining power with suppliers and customers and its market position.
 Another component is the learning effect.
 With more experience and specialization, labor productivity increases, making it possible to recognize that experience matters.
 Last but not least is the substitution effect of labor and capital and technology.
 Here it is important to highlight innovative solutions and machine learning processes that are gaining popularity.
-They contribute to a significant optimization of work in the company.
+They contribute to a significant optimization of work in the enterprise.

 Advantages and disadvantages - confrontation